 When is Revolution and Youth Day?

-Revolution and Youth Day is a national holiday in Tunisia on January 14th each year.
+Revolution and Youth Day is a national holiday in Tunisia on December 17th h each year.
+Until 2021, this holiday was observed on January 14th.

-This holiday marks the ousting of President Zine El Abidine Ben Ali on this day in 2011.
+This holiday marks the start of the Tunisian Revolution that ousted President Zine El Abidine Ben Ali.

 History of Revolution and Youth Day